lammps/lammps/doc/src/pair_tracker.rst

 * cutoff (distance units)

 If the *finite* keyword is defined, no coeffients may be defined.
-Alternatively, interactions are defined if finite particles overlap.
+Interaction cutoffs are alternatively calculated based on the diameter of finite particles.

 Mixing, shift, table, tail correction, restart, rRESPA info